Advances in Anti-Deception Jamming Strategies for Radar Systems: A Survey: Background on Radar Deception Jamming

 being $r_k^{d}$ and $r_k^t$ the \gls{FT} and \gls{PT} ranges at time step $k$, $v_\text{po}$ the attack pull-off velocity, $t_k$ the radar dwell time, and $t_0$ the attack starting time.
 It is assumed that the \gls{FT} and \gls{PT} arrival times differ more than the radar range resolution, and consequently the two returns can be resolved.
 When the range gate is shifted far enough from the true target, the jammer either shuts down, forcing the radar to restart its search and lock process~\cite{blair_benchmark_1998}, or continues transmitting to maintain deception.
 Research efforts have focused on optimizing \gls{RGPO} strategies to improve track deception.
 These efforts include white-box \gls{RGPO} jamming, where the jammer has complete knowledge of the radar tracking model~\cite{9776498}, and black-box \gls{RGPO} jamming, which addresses the more realistic scenario where the jammer operates without information about the radar functioning~\cite{10032699}.
 In the latter case, the jammer pull-off strategy is guided by the measured deception success rate~\cite{jia_intelligent_2020}.
-In the recent work in~\cite{wang2024modelling}, the effects of RGPO jamming on radar tracking are modeled, quantifying the relationship between \gls{SJR} and the maximum values of \( v_\text{po} \), providing valuable insights into optimizing RGPO strategies. \Gls{RGPI} attacks operate similarly to \glspl{RGPO}, but instead of pulling the range gate outward, they pull it inward, causing the \gls{FT} to appear closer to the radar than the true target, and effectively resulting in a distance reduction attack.
+In the recent work in~\cite{wang2024modelling}, the effects of RGPO jamming on radar tracking are modeled, quantifying the relationship between \gls{SJR} and the maximum values of \( v_\text{po} \), providing valuable insights into optimizing RGPO strategies. \cred{The findings in~\cite{1435790} offer insights into the vulnerabilities of \gls{DRFM}-based jamming, particularly \gls{RGPO} attacks, suggesting that anti-deception techniques can leverage the spectral artifacts introduced by phase quantization to detect and suppress jamming signals.
+These artifacts are central to the jamming classification approaches in~\cite{4472184, 7827908}, which we further discuss in~\Cref{sec:detection}.} \Gls{RGPI} attacks operate similarly to \glspl{RGPO}, but instead of pulling the range gate outward, they pull it inward, causing the \gls{FT} to appear closer to the radar than the true target, and effectively resulting in a distance reduction attack.
 While \gls{RGPO} remains effective against frequency-agile radars or those with random \gls{PRF}, which are common in modern systems, \gls{RGPI} attacks are more vulnerable to these features and are thus considered less practical~\cite{6159736}.